dhlparcel/terraform-module-datadog-agentless-scanner/README.md

 # Terraform Datadog Agentless Scanner Module

-This Terraform module provides a simple and reusable configuration for installing a Datadog agentless-scanner.
+This Terraform module provides a simple and reusable configuration for installing a Datadog agentless scanner.

 ## Prerequisites